ethransom/Flotsam/README.md

 ##Playing the Game

-Simply download the game (extract it if necessary) and open the `flotsam.html` file in a browser.
+ 1. Download the game (extract it if necessary)

-The game has been tested with the latest version of Chome.
-Anything else might work, but is not officially endorsed/supported.
+ 2. Modify Chrome to launch with the `--allow-file-access-from-files` flag ([tutorial on command line flags](http://downloadsquad.switched.com/2010/01/22/how-to-add-command-line-switches-to-google-chrome-or-chromium/))
+ 3. Open the `flotsam.html` file in Chrome.

+Firefox and IE +9 support is planned, but is still forthcoming.

 ##Contributing

-The game code is *really* messy, as it was written in 48 hours, but if you want to try, go for it.
+Loosely follow the conventions in [this](http://nvie.com/posts/a-successful-git-branching-model/) branching model.